So, I’ve made tart crusts on here before… and I’ll be the first one to admit that I really stink at baking a crust.

 I just can’t keep my crust from shrinking.
 Always!
 Without fail.
 The sides shrink and it looks pretty pathetic in the tart pan… Any suggestions??

 I’ve tried all of the following –

-b> Pop the rolled dough into the freezer for 30 minutes before placing it in the over.
+b.
+Pop the rolled dough into the freezer for 30 minutes before placing it in the oven.

 Anyway, this is Pâte Sucrée has an egg yolk and is cookie-like because of the stick of butter and extra sugar used.
 It’s a very forgiving crust that also freezes well.

 - 1 cup flour